 What is the best mozzarella for pizza?

 Low-moisture mozzarella is best for making a classic pizza.
 This version of cheese has been aged longer and therefore, as the name suggests, has less water.
-The dense texture and tangy salty flavor melts perfectly and becomes stretchy and elastic for that perfect cheese pull.
+The dense texture and tangy salty flavor melt perfectly and become stretchy and elastic for that perfect cheese pull.

 You can purchase low-moisture mozzarella cheese in a shredded or block form.
 If you’re averse to using shredded cheese because of the additives then purchase a block and shred your own using a cheese grater.